HokAI — Find the Right AI Tool

 Factual errors — Wrong dates, numbers, or events.
 "The company was founded in 2015" when it was 2012.

 Fabricated citations — Made-up papers, URLs, or quotes.
-The citation format looks correct; the source does not exist.
+The citation format looks correct; the source doesn't exist.

 Confident nonsense — Plausible-sounding explanations that fall apart under scrutiny.
 Common in technical or specialized domains.

 Attribution errors — Crediting the wrong person, product, or source.
-Dangerous for legal or compliance contexts.
+Dangerous in legal or compliance contexts.

 How to Detect Hallucinations

 Verify — Cross-check important claims against authoritative sources.
-Do not trust AI output for facts without verification.
+Don't trust AI output for facts without verification.

 Cross-reference — Use multiple models or sources.
 If they disagree, dig deeper.

-Human review — For high-stakes content, always have a human verify before publication.
+Human review — For high-stakes content, have a human verify before publishing or acting on it.

-Red-team — Ask follow-up questions designed to expose gaps.
-"How do you know that?" or "What is your source?"
+Red-team — Ask follow-up questions designed to expose gaps: "How do you know that?" or "What's your source?"

 How to Reduce Hallucinations